Jekwwer/matlab-template/README.md

      ```

 3. **Access MATLAB**:
-   - If configured for MATLAB Online or a local installation within Codespaces, follow the instructions provided in the repository to authenticate and activate MATLAB.
+   - Open `localhost:8000` in your browser and follow the instructions to authenticate and activate MATLAB.

 ### Running MATLAB Code

 - Place your MATLAB scripts in the `src/` directory.
-- Use MATLAB's built-in command-line interface (CLI) or graphical interface to execute scripts or run tests.
+- Use MATLAB's graphical interface to execute scripts or run tests.

 ## Licensing